dscnitrourkela/project-vanilla/README.md

-# project Vanilla
+# Project Vanilla

 website for event SRC by AICHE chapter NIT Rourkela

-## Getting Started with setting up the project in local
+# Getting Started with setting up the project in local

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).